 This is a Kid-Friendly Activity in Kona

-If you are especially more keen to discover all the kid-friendly activities in Kona for your children, an underwater submarine ride is undoubtedly the best treat you can give them.
+If you are especially eager to discover all the kid-friendly activities in Kona for your children, an underwater submarine ride is undoubtedly the best treat you can give them.
 Check out the latest prices and more details.

 You cannot expect kids not to be thrilled by watching schools of fish swim by and real underwater diving experience.